alekssnikitinss-art/OnShape_Server_API/README.md

   (11:23PM)Clean and fixed version works a lot better, now allows to edit CSV or JSON file format, and save those values.
 Cannot access, bounding box, gives faulty *Get BOM* results using ID's.
   (02.51PM) OnShape API with data base - began working on data base for OnShapes API, to save *keys* and *ID's* for every user that is using it, and as *primary key* using *emails* or custom *username* , made by a person itself, later for the coresponding *email* or *user* that *keys* and *ID's* will be used for OAuth and to authorize account for usage with *This api -> OnShapes Rest API* for comunnication or fetching files.

   (21.11.2025) DataBase finished, now server can also pull data depending on the login user.
 Save ID's such as WorkSpace, Elemenet and Document.
 Push File back to OnShape - Currently unsusessful, can Log out, can choose what format BOM is - working 50/50, EVERYTHING else stays pretty much the same.
+  (02.45 PM) Recived new info about what to do, for server, where to add BOM overrwrite values.
+Created a new Issue in github - "Vai ir iespējams dabūt no configurācijām "Variable" kas ir iedvadīts deteļai kā garums, to kautkā ievilkt garuma property"".

+               This page is created for a issue with OnShape seen in company named - Mechanika Engineering.
+               Created by an Intern at company - Aleks Ņikitins, Internship time by Valmieras Tehnikums from 27.10.2025 till 15.12.2025.
+               GitHub repository is owned by the creator - Aleks Ņikitins.